oisinmulvihill/gcp_and_terraform_initial_template/README.rst

 	make bindings

 Now the shared state needs to be set up.
-This allows others to run terraform using the same state. **``NOTE``**: Only one person should run at a time as it is not safe to run in parallel
+This allows others to run terraform using the same state.

 .. code-block:: bash